Edge-Carolina/ship2/RAMP_GUIDE.md

 1) Create a feature branch: `git checkout -b ship-bootstrap/<your-name>`
 2) Push and open a PR against `main`
-3) Confirm both CI jobs are green (backend + frontend)
+3) Confirm both CI jobs are green (backend + frontend) – check the “Actions” tab for the workflow defined in `.github/workflows/ci.yml`
 4) Use the PR template.
 Be honest in the “AI usage” section.
+The template lives in `.github/pull_request_template.md`.

 ### Screenshots (what you should see)